The scholarship application season for 2021/22 is OPEN as of November 1, 2021 for Local and Lexington Community Foundation scholarships.

 CHADRON STATE COLLEGE

-Chadron State College Scholarships – Apply to Chadron State College – for information on Scholarships go to http://csc.edu/finaid/scholarships/freshman.csc.
-Most Deadlines: January 15 (2020)
+Chadron State College Scholarships – Apply to Chadron State College.
+Once accepted the scholarship application can be found on MYCSC To Do list – for information on Scholarships go to http://csc.edu/finaid/scholarships/freshman.csc.
+Most Deadlines: January 15 (updated 2021)

 Hastings College Rick Wilson Memorial Scholarship: Students must reside and attend high school in Cozad, Gothenburg, Lexington, or other Dawson County, Nebraska communities.
 Strong consideration will be given to academic achievement, leadership ability, and community involvement.
 Up to four $5000 scholarships will be awarded to first-year students who meet qualifications.
 Scholarship is renewable with a 3.0 GPA.
 Talk to financial aid director of Hastings College for information.